 The patient will be given a Patient Information Sheet (PIS), which will explain the aims of the trial and the potential risks and benefits of the study treatments.
-If necessary, a Summary PIS will be provided first to provide a brief outline of the study and allow potential participants to decide whether or not they wish to proceed and before the full Patient Information Sheet is provided.
+If necessary, a Summary PIS will be provided first to provide a brief outline of the study and allow potential participants to decide whether or not they wish to proceed.
+Prior to consent, patients must always be provided with the full Patient Information.
+Consent can only be taken based on the full Patient Information Sheet.
+This must be adequately documented in the patient's medical records.